A Reality Check for Creative Advertisers

 That day, my made-in-England Triumph delivered on the perception that authenticity equates with value.
-This is true of much more than motorcycles.
+This rings true beyond motorcycles.
 Indeed, the perception of authenticity equates with value among informed and uninformed consumers in any market – so much that it often makes deep wells of creativity unnecessary to effective advertising.

 authenticity = value

 Because the concepts home-made and locally-grown trigger the impulse to buy, a small hand-made sign offering home-made relish made from locally-grown cucumbers helps to sell more hotdogs at a hotdog stand.
-Likewise, a poster of Shaun Cassidy from 1977 might sell at a garage sale today.
-The same poster autographed by Shaun Cassidy can fetch a high price on e-bay.
-These are further examples of how authenticity increases value.
+Likewise, a poster of Shaun Cassidy from 1977 might sell at a yard sale today.
+The same poster autographed by Shaun Cassidy himself could fetch a high price.
+These exemplify authenticity increasing value.

 You want the real thing?

 Authenticity relates to truthful origins.
-The word comes from the Greek authentikós which means original.
-An authentic claim is worthy of acceptance or belief as conforming to or based on fact.
+The word comes from the Greek authentikós, which means original.
+An authentic claim has its basis in fact.
 An authentic product is original or made in the same way as an original – not false or imitation.
-Other concepts related to authenticity include real, actual, and genuine – all hallmarks of value.
+Other concepts related to authenticity include real, actual, and genuine: indicators of value.